Distinguished Career Award

 Sponsored by Language, Cognition and Neuroscience

 The Distinguished Career Award (DCA) was established to honor researchers who have made an outstanding and enduring contribution to research in the neurobiology of language.
-The recipient of the award will be chosen from nominations put forward by the membership and will present a lecture at the Annual Meeting.
+The recipient of the award is chosen from nominations put forward by the membership and presents a lecture at the Annual Meeting.

-Nominations (including self-nominations) must be made by a current SNL member and will be reviewed by an Award Committee consisting of SNL members.
-Nominations will open on March 21st and close on May 2nd.
+Nominations (including self-nominations) must be made by a current SNL member and are reviewed by an Award Committee consisting of SNL members.
+Nominations open on May 20, 2020 and close on July 1, 2020 .

 - A short (500 word) description of the nominee’s contributions to the neurobiology of language

 - Two letters of recommendation (each no more than 2 pages long).
 Letter writers should address the nominee’s outstanding scientific contributions, leadership, and mentoring.